-Aside from the existing self-storage building, all of the utilitarian industrial buildings on-site are older and in poor condition.
-It is the Applicant's opinion that their removal represents a beneficial visual impact.
+Aside from the existing self-storage building, all of the industrial buildings on-site are in visibly poor condition and are proposed to be demolished.

 Please refer to response F-5 which explains how the design of the Proposed Action has evolved over time.
 Because the self-storage building addition will be visible, does not in and of itself, result in a significant adverse visual impact.
-It is the Applicant's opinion that the Proposed Action will improve the overall visual appearance of the Site.
 The Applicant has continually responded to the Zoning Board's concerns about the visual impact of the building, culminating in the FEIS Plan presented herein.